 I’ll share a story that I am now embarrassed to tell, but I’m sure many of us have similar stories.
 When I was in the thick of measuring everything, I remember being at my mom’s house putting together a smoothie.
 I used what I could in the fridge, including full-fat greek yogurt, which I did not realize was full-fat until I already put it in the blender.
 I freaked out because the grams of fat went over my daily limit.
 I refused to have it, tried to pawn it off on my sister and my brother-in-law, and ended up tossing it.
 I look back on that mini meltdown now and cringe.

 I’ve learned so much since then.
-Not least of which is that fat is GOOD FOR YOU (from good sources, of course).
+Not least of which is that fat is GOOD FOR YOU.
 It supports your brain, your nerves, your hormones––low-fat and fat-free foods starve our bodies of what we need to thrive, and many nutrients in our fruits and vegetables are fat-soluble, meaning they need fat to be properly absorbed.
 That smoothie I threw away was better for me than I knew.

 About a year and a half after that freakout, I enrolled in the Academy of Culinary Nutrition where I received life-changing education about food and how it affects our bodies.
 I learned that, in fact, a calorie is not a calorie is not a calorie, meaning they’re not all the same.
 100 calories of cauliflower is going to do much different things to your body than 100 calories of Goldfish crackers.
 Seems obvious, but I was deep in diet culture when that was my mindset.